eclipse/kapua/docs/developer-guide/en/building.md

 We also use CI server sponsored by [Red Hat](https://www.redhat.com/en) to automatically push latest Docker images to [Kapua DockerHub account](https://hub.docker.com/r/kapua/).
 Red Hat CI server checks for code changes every 15 minutes and pushes updated version of images if needed.

+## Building Kapua Docker images

+Kapua Docker images are hosted under [Kapua DockerHub account](https://hub.docker.com/r/kapua/).
+The latest snapshots of images are updated every 15 minutes.

+In order to build Kapua Docker images, execute Maven build with `docker` profile enabled:

+    cd kapua
+    mvn
+    cd assembly
+    mvn -Pdocker

+In order to build and push images into DockerHub registry, execute build with Maven with `docker-push` profile enabled:

+    cd kapua
+    mvn
+    cd assembly
+    mvn -Pdocker-push

+If you would like to change account name (for example to push to your own account, instead of `kapua`) use `docker.account` property:

+    mvn -Ddocker.account=henry -Pdocker-push